urbit/docs/arvo/clay/merge.md

 You can refer to the [Strategies](@/docs/arvo/clay/using.md#strategies) section of the [Using Clay](@/docs/arvo/clay/using.md) document for details of each `germ`.

-If you're merging into a new desk you must use `%init`, all other strategies will fail.
+If you're merging into a new `desk` you must use `%init`, all other strategies will fail.
 If the desk already exists, you cannot use `%init`.
 Otherwise, you're free to use whichever you'd like.

-Clay will respond to the request with a `%mere` tagged `gift:clay` which looks like:
+Clay will respond to the request with a `%mere` `gift` which looks like:

 ```hoon
 [%mere p=(each (set path) (pair term tang))]  ::  merge result